floehmann/packer-vagrant-docker/README.md

 The commands above perform the following:

 * "docker run" run a command in a new container
 * "busybox" is the image we are running the command in.
 * "/bin/echo" is the command we want to run in the container
 * "hello world" is the input for the echo command

-**hello world daemon**
+** - hello world daemon**

 ```
 CONTAINER_ID=$(docker run -d ubuntu /bin/sh -c "while true; do echo hello world; sleep 1; done")